 Several options then arise.
 The main cannabis growing environments are :

-- Earth: classic culture in open ground or in pots.
+- Earths: classic culture in open ground or in pots.

 - hydroponics : above-ground cultivation using a neutral substrate such as coconut fiber.